EVE-Tools/element43/README.md

 * Create a ``local_settings.py`` file and copy/paste/modify anything
   from ``settings.py`` that you'd like to change.
 This file won't be committed to git, and is safe to store passwords and dev workstation settings.
+  It is highly advised to change the SECRET_KEY variable - it is a central part of many of Django's security concepts!

 Applying DB schema migrations
 -----------------------------